ananyamanjunath/Twitter-Sentiment-Analysis/README.md

-# Time Series Analysis with LSTM
+# Twitter Sentiment Analysis with LSTM
 This project involves performing sentiment analysis on Twitter data using a RandomForest Classifier.
 The goal is to classify tweets into different sentiment categories.
 Here's an overview of the project: